 How it learns

 When a campaign first launches, the agent starts by spreading traffic fairly across all your experiences.
-This is the exploration phase — it’s gathering data, not yet making strong calls.
+This is the Exploring phase; it's gathering data, not yet making strong calls.

-As patterns emerge, it shifts more traffic toward the better-performing experiences — while keeping some traffic on the alternatives to keep learning.
+As patterns emerge, it shifts more traffic toward the better-performing experiences while keeping some traffic on the alternatives to keep learning.
 It never fully commits.
-This is the exploitation phase, and it happens gradually as confidence builds.
+This is the Optimising phase, and it happens gradually as confidence builds.

 The agent also uses shared learning: insights from one visitor group can inform decisions in another, which helps it optimise faster when data is still sparse.